-Overall materiality: €705,640, which represents 5% of profit before tax.
+Overall materiality: €729,900, which represents 5% of profit before tax

-Reasonableness of incurred but not reported claims provision
+Reasonableness of incurred but not reported claims provision ('IBNR') and unexpired risk provision ('URP')

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.